serhiimakogon/terraform-provider-ksql/docs/index.md

 ### Provider Block Configuration

-Although not recommended, it is possible to set the credential variables in the provider configuration block as follow:
+Although not recommended, it is possible to set the credential variables in the provider configuration block as follows:

 ```terraform
 provider "ksql" {